clij/clij2-assistant/readme.md

 This work was supported by the German Federal Ministry of Research and Education (BMBF) under the code 031L0044 (Sysbio II).

 ## Feedback welcome!
-I'm eager to receiving feedback: rhaase at mpi minus cbg dot de
+I'm eager to receiving feedback: robert dot haase at tu minus dresden dot de

 [Imprint](https://clij.github.io/imprint)